-Assumptions regarding measures carried out by private voluntary actions: The prioritized areas for grazing depend heavily on continued voluntary contributions from farmers and landowners, since the EAFRD payments only cover part of the calculated actual costs.
-The estimated grazing cost is thus lower than the true cost, if unpaid work by farmers should be included.
+Assumptions regarding measures carried out by private voluntary actions: The prioritized areas for grazing depend on continued voluntary contributions from farmers and landowners.
+Since if the

+EAFRD payments cover part of the calculated actual costs and income forgone, the estimated grazing costs presented below are thus on average lower than the true cost.